DexterInd/GrovePi/Projects/java/ButtonRotaryObserver/README.md

   * **ButtonInvoker**: Declares the methods that are called when ButtonPressDistinguisher identifies a single, double, and long press respectively.
   * **RotaryInvoker**: Declares a method to call when RotaryAngleDenterminer is updated.

 This package uses the Observer design pattern, and can be used to easily incorporate other input sensors into your project.
-Simply write a class that implements the InputSensorObserver interface, includes a way of processing the data read from the sensor.
+Simply write a class that implements the InputSensorObserver interface and includes a way of processing the data read from the sensor.
 ### Credits

 This GrovePi sensor demonstration is an extension of coursework for CS505 Design Patterns at Central Connecticut State University,